Signal Processing Based Deep Learning for Blind Symbol Decoding and Modulation Classification: Dual Path Network (DPN)

 The second alternative design aims to verify the benefits of feature combining.
 To prevent feature combining, the feature path is disconnected as shown in Fig.~\ref{fig:sep} preventing feature combining.
 Since the signal path contains gradient stops, the gradients of one stage do not propagate to the previous stage and the stages are separate.
 This network referred to as Separate DPN (SepDPN) and is equivalent to training one stage, calculating the predictions, and using them to train the following stage.
 Hence, in this design, the features $\b{g}_0$ are used exclusively for the prediction of $\widehat{f}_0$, and similarly for the later stages.
 If feature combining leads to an improvement in prediction as claimed, DPN should outperform SepDPN.

-The third alternative considers the effect of unsupervised training of the signal reconstruction stages similar to what was proposed in~\cite{hanna_asilomar_2017,oshea_radio_2016,shang_dive_2020,yashashwi_learnable_2018} for modulation classification.
+The third alternative considers the effect of training of the signal reconstruction stages without the ground truth similar to what was proposed in~\mbox{\cite{hanna_asilomar_2017,oshea_radio_2016,shang_dive_2020,yashashwi_learnable_2018}} for modulation classification.
 The design is similar to DPN design shown in Fig.~\ref{fig:dualPath} after omitting the ground truth values of $f_0$, $\b{z}_1$, $\b{z}_2$, $t_0$, and $\tau$, leaving only the modulation type $M$.
-To train the network, the gradient stops along the signal path were removed and the timing networks, which can not be trained unsupervised, are omitted.
-This alternative design, referred to as unsupervised DPN (unsupDPN), investigates whether unsupervised training is valid for blind signal decoding or not.
+To train the network, the gradient stops along the signal path were removed.
+The timing networks were also omitted because they cannot be trained without the ground truth.
+This alternative design, referred to as unsupervised DPN (unsupDPN), investigates whether unsupervised reconstruction is valid for blind decoding or not.
 It also investigates the impact of supervised reconstruction on modulation classification.